Fauda: Criticism

+Various pro-Palestinian groups have labeled Fauda as an "Israeli propaganda".
 Rachel Shabi, writing in The Guardian, criticised the show for its politics and its "relentless machismo".
 According to Yasmeen Serhan of The Atlantic, "Viewers who are hungry for a Palestinian perspective on the conflict would do well to urge Netflix to commission a Palestinian-created series, because Fauda will probably prove a disappointment."
-George Zeidan of Right to Movement Palestine, was more strident; in Haaretz, he wrote "The Middle East is already bursting with disinformation, insinuations and dangerous propaganda: there's no need for yet more.
+George Zeidan of Right to Movement Palestine, was more direct; in Haaretz, he wrote "The Middle East is already bursting with disinformation, insinuations and dangerous propaganda: there's no need for yet more.
 Fauda can do better."
 An article by Yara Hawari in Al Jazeera about the "latest surge of programmes focusing on Israel and trying to show it as a force for good" gave the opinion that "although not as crude as classic Orientalist cinema and TV, these programmes are no less racist and perhaps even more dangerous in their subtlety and slick presentation."
 Reviewers have described it as "shooting and crying".

+Pro-Israeli critics also panned the show as depicting Israelis in a bad light.
+In Tablet Magazine, Alter Yisrael Shimon Feuerman states:

+Doron, then, isn’t a new Zionist hero negating the old nebbishy Jewish stereotypes.
+He’s merely a curious new form of the Jew as schlemiel, only this time with the powerful fisticuffs and a high-powered rifle.

+He is, in short, the kind of character my mother warned me against when I watched Hogan’s Heroes, a buffoon who turns a painful and serious and all-too-real conflict into a bit of entertainment.